Food

 You’ve planned your meals and shopped to a list; now ensure you store your food correctly so it doesn’t spoil before you use it.

 Keep an eye on when the food in your pantry and fridge are set to expire.
 Plan to eat them before they spoil or freeze them for future use.
-Also note that ‘Use Before’ and ‘Best Before’ are two separate terms; food does not necessarily need to be thrown out after a ‘Best Before’ date if they are still edible especially fruit and vegetables, dry ingredients etc. Take care with meat and dairy products.
+Note that ‘Use Before’ and ‘Best Before’ are two separate terms; food does not necessarily need to be thrown out after a ‘Best Before’ date if they are still edible especially fruit, vegetables and dry ingredients.

 Bread crusts broccoli stalks, beetroot leaves and potato skins are often chopped off and thrown away, but they’re perfectly fine to eat directly or used as an ingredient to the recipe.